-In this article, we’ll look at the differences, as well as which approach works best when.
+In this article, we’ll look at the differences between sales prospecting vs lead generation and which approach works best when.

 Prospecting is an activity usually carried out by sales reps, on a one-to-one basis.
 The idea is to generate interest from targets who may not know who you are.

-Lead generation is commonly a data driven marketing activity; a one-to-many approach.
-It’s a long-term, slower method of building awareness and engagement from a wider target market.
+On the other hand, lead generation is commonly a marketing activity and a one-to-many approach.
+It’s a long-term, slower method of building awareness and engagement from a wider target market than prospecting.

 How do you know which one to use?

-Not knowing which one to use can lead to empty pipelines, so it’s essential you employ the right approach at the right time.
+Not knowing whether you should use sales prospecting or lead generation can result in empty pipelines.
+So it’s essential you employ the right approach at the right time.

-If your pipeline is looking light and you need to replenish it quickly, you should look at prospecting.
-With prospecting, you can book appointments with qualified leads, fast.
-You will have to think on your feet and be comfortable with frequent rejection, but if your salespeople have the right skills, you can do it.
+Choose a prospecting approach if your pipeline is looking light and you need to replenish it quickly.
+For example, you can book appointments with qualified leads, fast.
+To succeed, you will have to think on your feet and be comfortable with frequent rejection.

-On the other hand, if time is on your side, lead generation is the way to go.
+On the other hand, if time is on your side, lead generation is a better way to go.
 It’s a longer-term approach that usually gets a better quality of lead further down the line.

 Start by defining your Ideal Customer Profile and then create content that’s 100% focused on that persona.
-By enticing new business to your brand, you will build awareness and grow engagement - and ultimately, fill your pipeline with a steadier flow of warm leads.
+By enticing new business to your brand, you will build awareness and grow engagement.
+And ultimately, fill your pipeline with a steadier flow of warm and hot leads.